Keeping Your Pets Safe on the Fourth of July

 Create a Quiet, Comfortable Retreat

 Designate a cozy and secure space inside your home where your pet can feel safe during the festivities.
 Include their favorite toys, blankets, and familiar scents to create a calming atmosphere away from fireworks and crowds.
-Soft music or the television can help mask loud noises, while closing curtains or blinds reduces the impact of bright lights.
+Music or the television can help mask loud noises, while closing curtains or blinds reduces the impact of bright lights.

 Firework Safety